xuningy/xuningy.github.io/_posts/2019-04-17-building-credit-from-zero.md

 #### Step 4.
 Graduate to some premium reward cards
 At this point, you've had 2+ years of credit history, your score is comfortably sitting above 750+, and you're looking to maximize your rewards.
 Most of the premium cards has reward in the form of miles, but if you don't travel a lot, you might want to look into some other cards.
 Since you're looking into a premium card, they usually have an annual fee associated with it.
 Some of the most talked about ones are:

-For travel rewards, definitely the famous Chase Sapphire reserve.
-So many people I know rave about it, which is kind of ridiculous considering it is a *credit card*.
-It does have nice benefits:
+- [Chase Sapphire Preferred](https://www.referyourchasecard.com/6f/9GBSYLNMAQ)  3x back on dining worldwide, 3x back groceries, 3x back on streaming, 5x back on travel through Chase.
+Also, this card provides primary coverage for Auto Collision Damage Waiver so it's amazing if you rent cars.
+60k-80k bonus points which is worth a round trip to Europe! $95 AF.
-- [Chase Sapphire Reserve](https://creditcards.chase.com/rewards-credit-cards/chase-sapphire-reserve) $300 Travel credit, 3x points travel dining worldwide, PriorityPass lounge passes, primary coverage for Auto Collision Damage Waiver, 50k bonus points, $450 AF.
-Even though it's a $450 AF, you get $300 travel credit as soon as you book a flight with it, so it's technically $150 AF. **(Update 08/17/2020: As of 02/2020, the AF has been changed to $550 with other benefits such as 10x points on Lyft, 1 year complimentary Lyft Pink, a free year of DashPass, and $120 DoorDash credit.)**
+- [Chase Sapphire Reserve](https://creditcards.chase.com/rewards-credit-cards/chase-sapphire-reserve) $300 Travel credit, 3x points travel dining worldwide, PriorityPass lounge passes, primary coverage for Auto Collision Damage Waiver, 50k bonus points, $550 AF.
+Even though it's $550, you get $300 travel credit as soon as you book a flight with it, so it's technically $250 AF.
+However, all the other benefits are the same as the Preferred.
-- If that's too much, similar benefits are provided by the [Chase Sapphire Preferred](https://creditcards.chase.com/rewards-credit-cards/chase-sapphire-preferred) 2x points travel dining worldwide, primary coverage for Auto Collision Damage Waiver, 60k bonus points, $95 AF.
+- [American Express Gold](https://americanexpress.com/en-us/referral/XUNINYP7Ea?xl=cp10a1) 4x back on dining, 4x back on groceries, plus an annual $120 food delivery credit, $120 Uber credit, 60k-90k points sign-up bonus (~$1000 in travel). $250 Annual Fee, although really $10 if you use food delivery/Uber.
+The bonus varies, but you tend to get a better bonus if you use [the referral link](https://americanexpress.com/en-us/referral/XUNINYP7Ea?xl=cp10a1).
-- The [American Express Platinum Card](https://www.americanexpress.com/us/credit-cards/card/platinum/?eep=25330&linknav=US-Acq-Shop-Consumer-CategoryTravelRewardsCards-Prospect-CardLink-Platinum) is one that is comparable to CSR, but if you read the fine lines, it may not be worth it.
+- [American Express Platinum Card](https://www.americanexpress.com/us/credit-cards/card/platinum/?eep=25330&linknav=US-Acq-Shop-Consumer-CategoryTravelRewardsCards-Prospect-CardLink-Platinum) is one that is comparable to CSR in the Amex family, but if you read the fine lines, it may not be worth it.

 Cash back:

 - [Capital One Savor](https://www.capitalone.com/credit-cards/savor-dining-rewards/) 4% dining & entertainment, 2% grocery, free Postmates Unlimited for 1 year, 8% back on Vivid Seats til May 2020, $500/$3k Bonus, $95 AF.

+Travel:

+- [Capital One Venture X](https://www.capitalone.com/credit-cards/venture-x/) $300 annual credit, $100 global entry credit, 10k miles bonus every year, 75k miles sign-up bonus. $395 Annual Fee, but with lots of miles back, lots of fancy lounges, great travel card if you're trying to maximize that domain!

 Basically at this point you're on your own for the rest of your credit journey!
 If you're interested in churning, [r/churning](https://www.reddit.com/r/churning/) has an extensive [wiki](https://www.reddit.com/r/churning/wiki/index) and a list of [links](https://www.reddit.com/r/churning/wiki/usefullinks), and I personally enjoy [Doctor Of Credit](https://www.doctorofcredit.com/) as a straight-forward, no-bs blog on credit card updates.